Esri/arcgis-maps-sdk-java-samples/map/generate-offline-map-overrides/README.md

     * To buffer the extent, use `exportTileCacheParameters.setAreaOfInterest(bufferedGeometry)` where bufferedGeometry can be calculated with the `GeometryEngine`.
 6. To remove operational layers from the download:
     * Create a `OfflineParametersKey` with the operational layer.
-    * Get the generate geodatabase layer options using the key with `List<GenerateLayerOption> layerOptions = overrides.getGenerateGeodatabaseParameters().get(key).getLayerOptions();`
+    * Get the generate geodatabase layer options using the key with `List&lt;GenerateLayerOption&gt; layerOptions = overrides.getGenerateGeodatabaseParameters().get(key).getLayerOptions();`
-    * Loop through each `GenerateLayerOption` in the the list, and remove it if the layer option's ID matches the layer's ID.
+    * Loop through each `GenerateLayerOption` in the the list, and remove it if the layer .     option's ID matches the layer's ID.
 7. To filter the features downloaded in an operational layer:
     * Get the layer options for the operational layer using the directions in step 6.
     * Loop through the layer options.
-If the option layerID matches the layer's ID, set the filter clause with `layerOption.setWhereClause(sqlQueryString)` and set the query option with `layerOption.setQueryOption(GenerateLayerOption.QueryOption.USE_FILTER)`.
+If the option layerID matches the layer's ID. set the filter clause with `layerOption.setWhereClause(sqlQueryString)` and set the query option with `layerOption.setQueryOption(GenerateLayerOption.QueryOption.USE_FILTER)`.
 8. To not crop a layer's features to the extent of the offline map (default is true):
     * Set `layerOption.setUseGeometry(false)`.
 9. Create a `GenerateOfflineMapJob` with `offlineMapTask.generateOfflineMap(parameters, downloadPath, overrides)`.
 Start the job with `job.start()`.